PacketParker/messagearr/README.md

 # Messagearr

-Add new movies to your Radarr library through text messages, and check on their download status.
-Plus, allow users to create temporary Jellyfin accounts that will automatically delete themselves, allowing your friends to watch and request movies without having to manually dp anything.
+Add new movies to your Radarr library through text messages, check on their download status, recieve text notifications for uptime kuma monitors, and allow people to create temporary Jellyfin accounts that automatically delete themselves.

 ## Hosting Instructions